bumsar1/Collect_Japanese_Text/README.md

 # Collect_Japanese_Text
 The Python script is designed to automatically collect all Japanese text from a series of JSON files located in a specified folder.

-Save this modified Python script to a file, e.g., collect_japanese_text.py.
+Requirements
+Python 3.x: Make sure Python 3.x is installed on your system.
+You can download it from the official website.
+MeCab Library: This is used for parsing Japanese text.
+"pip install mecab-python3"

+Step 2: Run the Script
-Open a terminal.
+Open your command prompt or terminal.
-Navigate to the folder where collect_japanese_text.py is saved.
+Navigate to the folder containing the Python script.
-Run the script with the following command: python collect_japanese_text.py "path_to_folder"
+Run the command:
-This should generate all_japanese_text.txt in the specified directory, just like before, but now you can easily run it on any folder.
-Would you like to know more about any part of this?
+python collect_and_analyze_japanese_text.py "path_to_your_folder"
+Replace path_to_your_folder with the directory containing your JSON files.

+The collect_japanese_text function scans through all the JSON files in the specified directory and writes the Japanese text to a file named all_japanese_text.txt.

+The analyze_frequency function processes the collected text, breaks it down into individual words, and counts the frequency of each word.
+The frequency data is saved to a file named word_frequencies.txt.